 At the end of our unit we displayed these in our hallway for our end of year open house along with all the activities we did with the frog and butterfly life cycles.
 Our parents were delighted with how we turned our hallway into a life cycle writing garden!

-I hope you’ve found some ideas and resources to make teaching and learning fun and to get your class writing about science!
-Be sure to pin these for later for when it’s plating time in YOUR classroom!
+I hope you’ve found some ideas you can use and fun ways to get your students writing about science!